cosmofur/EX716/README.md

                 copied into the first bit of the rotation.
 (Highest or lowest depending on direction) Through Carry: ==   CF > ROTATE > CF Normal Rotate: ==   0 > ROTATE > CF

+                There is a bit of a misnomer in the naming of RTL and RTR, and they probably should have been named SHR and SHL for Shift rather than rotate.
+To create a true rotatat you have to prep the Carry flag with the value of the current 0th bit and then use RdTC, where RTR and RTL really are just shifts with a flag preserving just one bit.

              INV, 1 byte opcode, No PRM affects just top of stack